CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 ### Task 2.3: Using Activity Explorer

 **Activity explorer** allows you to monitor what's being done with your labeled content.
 It provides a historical view of activities on your labeled content.
 The activity information is collected from the Microsoft 365 unified audit logs, transformed, and then made available in the Activity explorer UI.
-Activity explorer reports on up to 30 days worth of data.
-There are more than 30 different filters available for use, like Data range, Activity type, Location, User, Sensitivity label, Retention label etc.
+Activity explorer reports on up to 30 days' worth of data.
+There are more than 30 different filters available for use, like Data range, Activity type, Location, User, Sensitivity label, Retention label, etc.

 >**Note:** Make sure **Audit** is turned on before using this in your account.
 If it's not, select **Turn Audit ON** from the activity explorer page.